trax-project/moodle-trax-logs/doc/config.md

 To conform with our [data privacy philosophy](privacy.md), the plugin provides 2 settings:

-- **Anonymization** - It is checked by default.
-This means that usernames will not appear in the Statements and will be replaced by an UUID.
+- **Actors identification** - Choose the `anonymous` option (default).
+This means that an UUID will be used to identify the actors.

-- **Provide user names when requested** - It is unchecked by default.
-This means that when a client call the plugin Web Services in order to get actors information, it will never get the their names.
+- **Web services anonymization** - Check is (default).
+This means that client can't get the real actor real identity (name, username, email) when calling the plugin Web Services.

 ## Contents